mjl-/mox/README.md

 Pull requests for bug fixes and new code are welcome too.
 If the changes are large, it helps to start a discussion (create a ticket) before doing all the work.

+## Where can I discuss mox?

+Join #mox on irc.oftc.net, or #mox on the "Gopher slack".

+For bug reports, please file an issue at https://github.com/mjl-/mox/issues/new.

 ## How do I change my password?